bbusse/swayvnc/README.md

 ## Run Commands
-Run commands with swaymsg by using socat to put them on the network Replace $IP with the actual IP you wan to listen on
+Run commands with swaymsg by using socat to put them on the network Replace $IP with the actual IP you want to listen on
 ```
 $ socat UNIX-LISTEN:/tmp/swayipc,fork TCP:$IP:7023
 $ SWAYSOCK=/tmp/swayipc swaymsg command exec "firefox [URL]"